How to Get Rid of Rabbits (and Keep Them Away)

 #1 – Repellents

-Rabbits have a delicate sense of smell, so strong smells can easily chase them off.
+Rabbits have delicate senses of smell, so strong scents can easily chase them off.
 You have quite a selection to choose from, as well.
-Just be warned that repellents will usually need to be reapplied frequently and especially if it rains.
+Just be warned that repellents will usually need to be reapplied frequently – especially if it rains.

 Commercial Repellents – These include predator urine crystals, chemical sprays, and granules like Liquid Fence.
 These commercial products can be used around a food source, then reapplied further out each time until they’re forming a perimeter around your property.

-Liquid Fence Deer and Rabbit Repellent Granular, Keep Deer and Rabbits Out of...
+Liquid Fence Deer and Rabbit Repellent Granular, Keep Rabbits Out of Garden...

 • REPELS DEER AND RABBITS: Deer and rabbits don’t have to eat vegetation for the...